maxleaf/flexiroutersb/README.md

+# flexiWAN Official Repository

+The official respository for flexiwan is in https://gitlab.com/flexiwangroup

 # VPP SandBox Repository

 The VPP Sandbox is a temporary hosting place for small extensions, plugins, libraries or scripts related to VPP.
 It intends to facilitate efforts bootstrapping by providing hosting, visibility and quality code review to VPP newcomers.